thedataquarry/zola-blog/content/posts/embedded-db-1/index.md

 Over the years, the client/server architecture has been a great fit for OLTP workloads, but has been less than ideal for OLAP workloads, mainly because their underlying storage is row-oriented.
 This has led to a host of OLAP data warehouses being built specifically to process heavy analytical workloads, such as Snowflake, Clickhouse and BigQuery, which are designed to use columnar storage.

-I'm focusing specifically on the following 3 solutions, because they're all open-source, and importantly, **they embrace unorthodoxy** at their core -- they do away with existing designs, and instead innovate by starting from a clean slate.
+I'm focusing specifically on the 3 solutions shown below, because they're all open-source, and importantly, **they embrace unorthodoxy** at their core -- they do away with existing designs, and instead innovate by starting from a clean slate.

 {{ figure(src="embedded-db-breakdown.png" alt="The unifying interface for modern data: Arrow" ) }}

-The bottom part of the image is particularly interesting: [Arrow](https://arrow.apache.org/), a language-agnostic development ecosystem for in-memory data, is the common denominator between all three of these databases, allowing data from one paradigm to relatively easily be transformed into another (despite the databases themselves being implemented in different languages).
-The Arrow format was designed from the ground up to be a columnar, fast and in-memory format for flat and hierarchical data, to be efficient for analytic operations on modern CPUs and GPUs.
+The bottom part of the image is particularly interesting: [Arrow](https://arrow.apache.org/), a language-agnostic development ecosystem for in-memory data, is the common denominator between all three of these databases, allowing data from one paradigm to relatively easily be transformed into another (despite the databases themselves implementing different data models).
+The Arrow format was designed from the ground up to be a columnar, fast and in-memory format for flat and hierarchical data, to be efficient for analytical operations on modern CPUs and GPUs.

 ### What is an embedded database?

 An embedded database is an **in-process** database management system that's tightly integrated with the application layer.
 The term "in-process" is important because the database compute runs within the same underlying process as the application (which could be written in any language, like Python, R, JavaScript, C++).
-In the case of RocksDB, an open-source embedded key-value database written in C++, the application it runs inside[^6] could *itself be another database*!
+In the case of RocksDB, an open-source embedded key-value store written in C++, the application it runs inside[^6] could *itself be another database*!

-A key characteristic of embedded databases is that they clearly separate storage from compute -- data that's larger than memory can be stored and queried on-disk, allowing them to scale to nearly all sizes of data (100M+ data points).
+A key characteristic of embedded databases is how close the storage layer is to the application layer.
+Additionally, data that's larger than memory can be stored and queried on-disk, allowing them to scale to pretty huge amounts of data (TB) with relatively low query latencies and response times.

 {% note() %}
-In the database community, embedded databases are often referred to as *serverless* databases, because they do not require a client/server architecture (as is prevalent in most large-scale software systems).
-If you're looking at this from a cloud or microservices perspective, the term "serverless" can mean something different altogether, so I'll **not** be using the terms "embedded" and "serverless" interchangeably in this series on databases.
+In the database community, embedded databases are sometimes referred to as *serverless* databases, but they do not mean the same thing.
+In general, "embedded" refers to "in-process", and "serverless" refers to separation of storage and compute, so these terms are used in different contexts, especially to those coming from microservices backgrounds.
-{%end  %}
+{%end%}

 ### A breakdown of the landscape